psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 :class: dropdown
 [Hampshire Chronicle - Monday 22 September 1806](https://britishnewspaperarchive.co.uk/viewer/bl/0000230/18060922/019/0001)

-THE Commissioners in a Commission of Bankrupt, bearing date the 3d day of March 1806, awarded and issued against JOHN STEANE, late of Newport, in the Isle of Wight, in the county of Southampton, Liquor-Merchant, Dealer and Chapman, intend to meet on Monday the 13th day of October next, at the Bugle Inn, Newport aforesaid, at one o'clock in the afternoon, in order to make a Dividend of the Estate and Effects of the said Bankrupt ; when and where the Creditors who have not already proved their debts are to come prepared to prove the same, or they will be excluded the benefit of the said Dividend : And all claims not then substantiated, will be disallowed.
+THE Commissioners in a Commission of Bankrupt, bearing date the 3d day of March 1806, awarded and issued against JOHN STEANE, late of Newport, in the Isle of Wight, in the county of Southampton, Liquor-Merchant, Dealer and Chapman, intend to meet on Monday the 13th day of October next, at the Bugle Inn, Newport aforesaid, at one o'clock in the afternoon, in order to make a Dividend of the Estate and Effects of the said Bankrupt; when and where the Creditors who have not already proved their debts are to come prepared to prove the same, or they will be excluded the benefit of the said Dividend: And all claims not then substantiated, will be disallowed.

 N. B. The Dividend will be ordered on the above day, but will not be payable till ten days after, when it may be received, on at application the Office of Messrs.
-Wright and Bovill, Chancery-lane, London ; Messrs.
+Wright and Bovill, Chancery-lane, London; Messrs.
 Sewell and Clarke, Newport.
 ```

 In April, 1807, an auction of brewing utensils was advertised in Newport, presumably to help further discharge John Steane's debts.